Military history of Iran: Pahlavi dynasty (1925–1979)

-During this same time-frame in the 1970s the Imperial Iranian Army was making several advancements and placing massive orders to keep up with other divisions of the military.
-To reinforce the ground troops the Iranians ordered 500 M109 howitzer's, 455 M60 Patton A3 tanks were ordered from the Americans.
-The largest order was placed from the British for 2000 Chieftain tanks, which had been specifically designed for the Iranian Army.
-Some other major equipment on order included hundreds of Russian BMP-1 outfitted with anti-tank missiles.
+During this same time-frame in the 1970s the Imperial Iranian Army was making several advancements and placing massive orders to keep up with other branches of the military.
+To reinforce the ground troops Iran ordered 500 M109 howitzers and 455 M60 Patton A3 tanks from the United States.
+The largest order was placed with the United Kingdom for 2000 Chieftain tanks, which had been specifically designed for the Imperial Iranian Army.
+Some other major equipment on order included hundreds of Soviet BMP-1s outfitted with anti-tank missiles.
 In addition the Iranians sought to strengthen their position in the Strait of Hormuz by setting up missile sites in the close vicinity.

-When the Carter administration turned down Iran's request for nuclear capable missiles, they turned to the Israelis.
-They were working on the Project Flower ballistic missiles with Israel.
+When the Carter administration turned down Iran's request for nuclear capable missiles, it turned to Israel.
+It was working on the Project Flower ballistic missiles with Israel.

-In addition to these developments, the government of Iran had begun alongside American and British corporations to enter the licensed manufacturing of several different types of military equipment.
+In addition to these developments, the government of Iran had begun alongside American and British corporations, the licensed manufacturing of several different types of military equipment.
 Iran was very active in manufacturing Bell Helicopters, Boeing Helicopters and TOW missiles.
-As well many bases were under construction to house all of the military equipment.
-Two very notable and large bases that were to be built were in Abadan, where a massive infantry unit and airforce would serve to protect Iran from any Iraqi aggression, while the other in Chabahar was to house a port capable of housing submarines and aircraft carriers which would serve to allow Iran to patrol the Indian Ocean.
+Many bases were under construction to house all of the military equipment.
+Two very notable and large bases were to be built were in Abadan, where a massive infantry unit and air force presence would serve to protect Iran from any Iraqi aggression, while the other in Chabahar was to house a port capable of housing submarines and aircraft carriers which would allow Iran to patrol the Indian Ocean.

-At this time Iran was investing over $10bn in the construction of nuclear stations, 8 locations would be built by the Americans, 2 by the Germans and 2 by the French, for its 23,000 MW nuclear project which could produce enough uranium for 500–600 warheads.
+At this time Iran was investing over $10bn in the construction of nuclear power stations; 8 locations would be built by the US, 2 by Germany and 2 by France, for its 23,000 MW nuclear project which could produce enough uranium for 500–600 warheads.

 Iran contributed to United Nations peacekeeping operations.
 It joined the United Nations Operation in the Congo (ONUC) in the 1960s, and ten years later, Iranian troops joined the United Nations Disengagement Observer Force (UNDOF) on the Golan Heights.